ruggeri/tech-notes/randos/displays.md

     enough bandwidth to run UHD @ 60Hz _and_ high speed USB peripherals.
   - I am making do fine with low speed USB with the Dell U2723QE.
 But it bugs me to have low USB speed on a brand-new monitor.
+    - Mar 2023 update: I think slow USB peripheral speed hasn't been a problem?
+There's only 480Mbps for keyboard, mouse, ethernet and webcam.
+But that is maybe enough??
 - I like having an integrated ethernet port.
   - This helps with internet reliability.
 And again, I don't want to plug more than one cable into my laptop.